chiatewang/SARS-CoV-2_sgRNA_profiling/README.md

-# Tool Names??
+# Subgenomic RNAs Profile ANalysis (SPAN)

-## Tool Names??: SARS-CoV-2_sgRNA_profiling
+## Subgenomic RNAs Profile ANalysis (SPAN): Subgenomic RNAs Profile Analysis of SARS-CoV-2 Variants

 ### Description:

-This repository and pipeline is for the work reported in the manuscript "Profiling subgenomic RNAs from different variants of SARS-CoV-2."
+This repository and pipeline is for the work reported in the manuscript "Subgenomic RNAs Profile Analysis of SARS-CoV-2 Variants."

 The purpose of this pipeline is to process Next Generataion Sequencing (NGS) data.
 This script maps the reads against the SARS-CoV-2 genome and generates junction coordinates from splice alignments; junction corrdinates next process using python script to classify sgRNAs and finally visualize using python script and R packages.